GabSchach/HDVis_fork/README.md

 ### Views

 Currently two visualizations are implemented.
-The inital overview of scenrios and the detailed scenario view.
+The initial overview of scenarios and the detailed scenario view.

 #### Adding a new viewer